- Help Desks

 Go to http://netid.rutgers.edu and click on Manage NetID Password on the left bar.
 If the user forgot their password, they can click on Forgotten Password or call the local Campus Help Desk (above).
 All persons are required to establish 3 security questions before being able to reset their password.

-For July 1 email addresses have changed to a Rutgers domain.
-The new email address will be email@example.com, where "netid" is the personal identifier and "unit" is the school, institute, or unit the user is affiliated with as of that date.
+Email addresses have changed to a Rutgers domain.
+The new email address is firstname.lastname@example.org, where "netid" is the personal identifier and "unit" is the school, institute, or unit the user is affiliated with as of that date.

 Users may look up their email address at http://myportal.rutgers.edu/lookup.
 Email addresses may change as the reorganization proceeds.

-Please note that only a person's email address is changing; the email account will remain intact (i.e. existing email, folders, address book will not change).
+Please note that only a person's email address changed; the email account remains intact (i.e. existing email, folders, address book did not change).

-Selecting an email address: Rutgers recommends that UMDNJ users transitioning to Rutgers wait until after July 1, to notify colleagues of their new email address.
-Waiting will allow the user to select an email address of their choice and will not affect the delivery or sending of messages during the transition.
-Rutgers allows user to select a personalized email address.
-This capability will be available after July 1 to UMDNJ users transitioning to Rutgers.
-For example, Dr. John Doe at RWJMS with netid doej, will be assigned firstname.lastname@example.org.
-After July 1, Dr. Doe could select email@example.com or firstname.lastname@example.org as his personalized email address.
+Selecting an email address: Rutgers allows users to select a personalized email address.
+For example, Dr. John Doe at RWJMS with netid doej, will be assigned email@example.com.
+Dr. Doe could select firstname.lastname@example.org or email@example.com as his personalized email address.
 Messages to both the assigned and selected email addresses will arrive in the same inbox and are processed identically.
 No additional work, other than selecting a personal email address is required to use this service.